beautybird/GateKeeper-Client-Server-Integrity-Layer/README.md

 | Reject oversized | Reject oversized |
 | JSON‑schema validation | Strict JSON‑schema validation (Zod) |

-And other newr sophisticated attacks will be handled by the GateKeeper .
+And other newer sophisticated attacks will be handled by the GateKeeper .

 Every 15 minutes the checks automatically will run against threats .